SezSahin/AcmeCorporation/README.md

 ### 2. Installing package.json

-Your second step is to open a command prompt and path your way into the AcmeCorporationWebClient foolder.
+Your second step is to open a command prompt and path your way into the AcmeCorporationWebClient folder.
 After finding your way to the folder, you must install the dependencies lying within the package.json file by using the command:
 ```
 npm install
 ```